claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple.md

 * Use Cmd+Shift+h to see Home folder
 * Use Cmd+Up-arrow to go one level up from where you currently are
 * Drag Home folder into favourites

+### Customise touchbar so it has a sleep key on it (or any other keys)

+* System Preferences
+* Keyboard
+* Customise Control Strip
+* Drag what you want into the touchbar